odradev/odra-proposal/README.md

 - Ecrecover
 - Pauseable

+**Acceptance criteria:**
+- next version of `odra` is released to the http://crates.io.
+- above modules are included into standard library.

 ## Milestone #6 Tokens
 Milestone #6 produces reusable modules:
 - ERC721
 - ERC1155

+**Acceptance criteria:**
+- next version of `odra` is released to the http://crates.io.
+- above modules are included into standard library.

 ## Milestone #7 Full docs + tutorials
 This milestone aims at writing: